Buying Property in Thailand: How to Move Your Money Safely

 - Only buy from established developers with completed projects

-- Never transfer full amount until you've checked the title deed
+- Do not transfer the full amount until the title deed and transfer path have been checked

 Staged Payments for Off-Plan